apache/groovy/README.txt

     http://groovy.codehaus.org/Building+Groovy+from+Source

-To build everything, run tests and create a complete installation in target/install/, run:
+To build everything, run tests and create a complete installation:

     ant install

 To build with out running tests:

     ant install -DskipTests=true